daironreijna/Group-8-Project/README.md

 Monuments - Country Quiz -

-Google Mpas -aerial view api
+Google Maps -aerial view API

-**Land Mark Info - Page (google maps api, Wikipedia page api)**
+**Land Mark Info - Page (Google Maps API, Wikipedia Page API)**

-*Pseudo Code*
+# *Pseudo Code*

 Navbar (Homepage|Contact us | Jumbotron/ Main Heading)

-Bootstrap cards (Disabling cards once a user has selcted them) (Counter to keep track of how many card you have left) (Once a user refreshed the page, the card is either hidden or disabled and moved to the bottom of the lsit.
+Bootstrap cards (Disabling cards once a user has selected them) (Counter to keep track of how many card you have left) (Once a user refreshed the page, the card is either hidden or disabled and moved to the bottom of the lsit.
 Whilst the unseen cards come to the top)

 Test if user presses back rather then using the button or copies the initial link, where does it take them)